learnlatex/learnlatex.github.io/en/more-08.md

 ### Vertical rules

-Though you _don't_ want to use vertical rules, sometimes you just have to.
-LaTeX has still got you covered.
+Though you _don't_ want to use vertical rules; sometimes you just have to.

 <!-- {% raw %} -->
 ```latex